Jumpscale/Docs/Cookbook/python3gettingstarted.md

 - sourcetree on mac is a very good tool to manipulate your git repo's
 - sublimte text is a good editor
+- to look at your redis instance use: http://redisdesktop.com/